OWI Involving Property Damage

 OWI with Property Damage Lawyer in Polk County, IA

 The defense lawyers at McCarthy & Hamrock, P.C. understand how stressful an OWI charge can be.
-That is why we want to implement all our resources, defense strategies and past practice to your case.
+That is why we want to implement all our resources, defense strategies, and past practice in your case.
 Set up your first appointment free by calling (515) 279-9700.
-We accept clients throughout the greater Polk County area including Ankeny, Altoona, Johnston and Polk City.
+We accept clients throughout the greater Polk County area including Ankeny, Altoona, Johnston, and Polk City.